ombori/grid-docs/grid-products/api.md

 ## Request authentication
 - In Grid Console, you need to generate an Access Token under the "Developer" tab.
-- You then need to add `x-api-key` in the request header, with the generated access token value.
+- Add `x-api-key` in the request header, with the generated access token value.

 ## URL's overview